-How could counselling help?
+How could therapy help?

-Counselling provides you with a safe, confidential and non-judgemental space to talk openly and explore things that you may not feel able to do with friends or family.
+Therapy provides you with a safe, confidential and non-judgemental space to talk openly and explore things that you may not feel able to do with friends or family.
 The supportive environment helps you to identify and alter your thoughts, feelings and behaviours, enabling you to move your life forward.

 What happens during the initial consultation?

-The first session is an opportunity for us to meet, and see how we can work together.
+The initial consultation is an opportunity for us to meet, and see how we can work together.
 I will ask you about your current difficulties, and what you are hoping to get from therapy.
 It is also an opportunity for you to ask questions about my practice and experience, and to see if I am the right therapist for you.
 There is no obligation to book more sessions if you feel that I am not the right fit.